-IRS Form 5472, new requirements for foreign-owned US companies
+IRS Form 5472 − new requirements for foreign-owned US companies

-An easy-understanding guide of the IRS Form 5472
+An easy-to-understand guide to IRS Form 5472

-There are currently many strong sectors and bullish trends, the metallurgical, banking sector, life insurers, oil services, paper and mobile telecommunications, as well as other sectors that enjoy very positives growth perspectives such as industrial engineering, financial services, transportation, technological hardware, electronic products, aerospace, media, automotive, travel and leisure, chemical and technological companies software.
-Also, in the US there are still pro-business states where it is simple, easy and cheap to set up a company and privacy is preserved.
+There are currently many strong sectors and bullish trends being buoyed, and also guiding, the expanding US economy.
+They include, but are not limited to, the metallurgical, banking sector, life insurers, oil services, paper and mobile telecommunications, as well as other sectors that enjoy very positives growth prospects such as industrial engineering, financial services, transportation, technological hardware, electronic products, aerospace, media, automotive, travel and leisure, chemical and technological software companies.
+In addition to that, there are still some pro-business states in the U.S. where it is simple, easy and cheap to set up a company with relative privacy.

-What is the IRS Form 5472?
+What is IRS Form 5472?

 IRS Form 5472 “Information Return of Foreign-Owned US Corporation or Foreign Corporation Engaged in a US Trade or Business” is an annual statement to the Internal Revenue Service (IRS) of an enterprise which at least 25 percent of its capital is directly or indirectly American foreign-owned or a foreign corporation engaged in a business in the United States.
 Like many forms of the IRS, the information requested can be daunting.